Catalysis of entanglement and other quantum resources

 \subsection{Quantum coherence}

-As discussed previously in Section~\ref{subsec:ExactCatalysis:Coherence}, correlated catalysts do not help in coherence broadcasting under covariant operations \cite{LostaglioPhysRevLett.123.020403, Marvian_2019}.
+As discussed previously in Section~\ref{subsec:ExactCatalysis:Coherence}, correlated catalysis does not help in coherence broadcasting under covariant operations \cite{LostaglioPhysRevLett.123.020403, Marvian_2019}.
 Due to these limitations on coherence transformation under covariant operations, \citet{Takagi2106.12592} investigated a different kind of catalyst known as marginal catalysts \cite{Lostaglio2015, Wilminge19060241} that could help in enhancing covariant transformations.
-The marginally catalytic covariant transformation is defined as follows.
-Suppose $\rho$ is transformed into $\rho'$ via a marginal catalytic conversion.
+Marginally catalytic covariant transformations are defined as follows: Suppose $\rho$ is transformed into $\rho'$ via a marginal catalytic conversion.
 Then there exists a covariant operation $\Lambda$, a constant $N$ and a finite set of states $\otimes_{j=1}^N\tau_{C_j}$ such that \cite{Takagi2106.12592}

-where $\bar{C_j}$ represents all systems except $C_j$.
-Although in the final state there are correlations among different catalyst systems but the marginal state of each catalyst system remains unchanged.
+where $\bar{C_j}$ represents all the systems except $C_j$.
+Although in the final state, there are correlations among different catalyst systems, the marginal state of each catalyst system remains unchanged.
 Therefore, the change in the global state of the catalyst produces an embezzling-like phenomenon.
 For more details on embezzling see Section \ref{sec:CatalyticEmbezzling}.
 With this \citet{Takagi2106.12592} showed that marginal catalysts can provide enormous power in state transformations under covariant transformations.
 Indeed for any state $\rho$, $\rho'$ and $\varepsilon>0$, $\rho$ can be transformed into a state $\rho_\varepsilon'$ that is arbitrarily close to $\rho'$ in trace distance, i.e., $||\rho'-\rho_\varepsilon'||_1\leq 2\varepsilon$ by a marginal-catalytic covariant transformation.
 Hence, marginal catalysts exceptionally simplify coherence transformations in this theory.
 Similar results for qubit states have been presented earlier by \citet{Ding2021}.

 \citet{Fang_2018} studied one-shot probabilistic coherence distillation with catalytic assistance.
 The idea is to transform a coherent state $\rho$ close to a maximally coherent state $\ket{\Psi_N}=\sum_{i=0}^{N-1}\ket{i}/\sqrt{N}$ of dimension $N$ with the help of a catalyst $\eta$.
 In such a scenario, \citet{Fang_2018} showed that the maximum success probability of coherence distillation is given by the maximum value of $p$, such that